iwillnotaddnumberstomyname/Yanivbot/README.md

 # Yanivbot
 A bot that mirrors Yaniv's twitter activities.
+It is not finished.